tuchandra/sitev2/content/self/reading_list.md

 hidden = "true"
 +++

-This is a page of things I'm hoping to read soon.
-It includes papers and blog posts, along with talks and other forms of media.
-Things at the top of each section have been around for longer, and there's no real order to when I'll get around to each item (if ever).
-This page is mostly for my own reference.
+This is a page of things I'm hoping to read "soon" (for some value of soon).
+It's some cross between a digital bookshelf and public bookmarks, where I drop papers that cross my radar or blog posts, talks, or other ideas.

+Some of these I've printed out and carry around with me.
+Others are unlikely to ever be read because they're so far out of my areas of expertise or interest.
+While this page is mostly for my own reference, it also pretty broadly shows the types of work I'm interested in.

 <!--more-->